Thoughts

 Familiarity with power

 A member asked me recently — "How do you get that cold operator confidence?
-The kind where you don't flinch, don't feel awkward, don't get that weird feeling of status when you're on a call with someone way above your level?"
+The kind where you don't flinch on a call with someone way above your level?"

 That's it.
 That's the whole thing.

-I had this too.
-I was a bouncer — standing at doors, reading people, making $15 an hour.
-Then a freelancer doing $500 automation gigs on Upwork.
-Then somehow I was controlling and routing deals for million-dollar clients.
+I had it too.
+Bouncer at the door, $15 an hour, reading people for a living.
+Then $500 automation gigs on Upwork until they banned me.
+Then somehow routing deals for million-dollar clients.

 The skill didn't change.
 The familiarity did.